 Surviving Mesothelioma

-A person with mesothelioma is considered a survivor from the time of diagnosis through the rest of their life.
-While living with mesothelioma is a challenging journey, many patients focus on improving quality of life and spending time with family.
+A person with mesothelioma is called a survivor from the time they’re diagnosed and for the rest of their life.
+If you’re living with this cancer, you’re a mesothelioma survivor.

 Why Do Some Mesothelioma Patients Live Longer Than Others?